What Is EMDR Therapy?

 EMDR Therapy in Everyday Language

-When something overwhelming happens—whether it’s a big trauma (like an accident, loss, or abuse) or ongoing stress (like constant pressure, burnout, or criticism)—your brain doesn’t always “file” the memory away properly.
+When something overwhelming happens, whether it’s a big trauma or ongoing stress, your brain doesn’t always file the memory away properly.
 It gets stuck.
+And instead of sitting in the past where it belongs, it keeps showing up in the present:

-Snapping at someone you love and feeling guilty right away
+• Snapping at someone you love and feeling guilty right away

-Sitting on the couch but unable to relax because your brain won’t shut off
+• Sitting on the couch but unable to relax because your brain won’t shut off

-Feeling frozen, numb, or like you’re just going through the motions
+• Feeling frozen, numb, or like you’re just going through the motions

 What Happens in an EMDR Session?

-Here’s what really happens:
+This isn’t hypnosis.
+Here’s what happens:

-👉 Important: You don’t have to share every detail of what happened.
+You don’t have to share every detail of what happened.
 You stay present and grounded, and your brain does the healing work.

 What EMDR Can Help With

-Trauma and PTSD
+• Trauma and PTSD

-Anxiety and panic
+• Anxiety and panic

-Grief and loss
+• Grief and loss

-Burnout and stress that won’t go away
+• Burnout and stress that won’t quit

-Feeling frozen or stuck after painful events
+• Feeling frozen or stuck after painful events

-EMDR Is Not About “Forgetting”
+EMDR Is Not About Forgetting

 Frequently Asked Questions About EMDR Therapy